Making sure that your website ranks well on search engines is essential because organic traffic can generate a lot of leads.

 Make sure that all the widgets, tools, channels and content that you implement in your inbound strategy are related to your business field and to your company while keeping in mind your main proposition and mission.

-Alignment in your marketing strategy, sales strategy, and the tools you decide to adopt generates the kind of consistency that will positively affect your ranking.
+Alignment in your marketing strategy, sales strategy, and the tools you decide to adopt generate the kind of consistency that will positively affect your ranking.

 Java scripts and Flash (Careful!)